Malagel/MangaPrintingTool/README.md

 Now I will explain the prompting part, basically where the program asks you *things*.
 The expected answers are inside the parenthesis, anything outside them will be rejected and you will be prompted again:

-    1. Do you want to print a book (manga, comic, etc) or just a cover? (cover/book):
+    1. Do you want to print a book (could be manga, comic, etc) or just a cover? (cover/book):
 Pretty self explanatory.
 The tool can create covers as well, but we will dive into that later.

     2. Please choose paper size to print (A4, Letter, or A5):